rodprogramdev/100-days-of-code/log.md

 # Day 39: December 22, 2018
 Progress: Still working on the story section, reviewed lessons on how to use the CSS filter property.

+# Day 40: December 24, 2018
+Progress: Reviewed how to insert video to a section of my story page, used object-fit property and remembered how to use the overflow property.
+Found solution to the problem of distance from my story and sample section.